seeebiii/aws-cloudformation-templates/README.md

 3. Test it!

 ### Other templates
-If you want more templates, check out my other repository: [NodeJS and Java start projects for AWS Lambda](https://github.com/seeebiii/aws-lambda-boilerplate)
+If you want more templates, check out my other repository: [NodeJS and Java starter projects for AWS Lambda](https://github.com/seeebiii/aws-lambda-boilerplate)

 ## 01 Register to S3 updates